Arbitrarily large $p$-torsion in Tate-Shafarevich groups: Introduction

 Then $\tilde X/S_{g}$ is birational to a torsor $X$ for a $28$-dimensional abelian variety $A$ over $\Q$.
 Moreover, $X$ violates the Hasse principle and represents an order $29$ element of $\Sha(A)$. \end{example}

-One can compare our examples with those in the recent work of Radi\v cevi\'c \cite{radicevic:explicit}, who gives a method to compute equations for a given $p$-torsion element in the Tate-Shafarevich group of an elliptic curve~$E$ over~$\Q$.
-Already for $p = 11$, the equations for these genus 1 curves are not so easy for humans to write down.
-As $p$ gets larger, the computations quickly become intractable even for computers.
-We hope our torsors and their simple equations will be helpful in the further study of Tate-Shafarevich groups of abelian varieties.
+\begin{remark} As a point of comparison, work of Radi\v cevi\'c \cite{radicevic:explicit} gives a method to compute equations for order $p$ torsors in the Tate-Shafarevich group of an elliptic curve~$E$ over~$\Q$.
+Even for $p = 11$, the equations for these torsors are not so easy for humans to write down.
+As $p$ grows, the computations quickly become intractable even for computers. \end{remark}

-Using our construction, we show that Tate-Shafarevich groups of absolutely simple abelian varieties over $\Q$ can have arbitrarily large $p$-torsion subgroup.
+Since the hypotheses of Theorem \ref{thm:explicittorsor} are always met, this gives a second proof of \cite[Thm.\ 1]{shnidmanweiss}, and moreover gives explicit examples for any prime $p$.
+Moreover, the flexibility of the index set $I$ allows us to prove our second main result, that $\Sha(A)[p]$ can be arbitrarily large.

 \begin{theorem} For every prime~$p$ and every integer $k \geq 1$, there exists an absolutely simple abelian variety $A$ over~$\Q$ with $\#\Sha(A)[p] \geq p^k$. \end{theorem}